-Quizzes (12 quizzes x 25pts. each = 300 total points)
+Quizzes (12 quizzes x 25pts. each = 300 total points) See Weekly Calendar for Due Dates

 Quizzes will be given weekly throughout the semester and will cover material covered in the assigned readings, as well as videos and student and instructor discussion.